 Most of us don't put too much thought into bug identification.
 If you've seen one beetle, you've seen them all.
-But, termites are a billion dollar problem for U.S. property owners.
-If you've seen one termite, you would be wise to take action and call a professional.
+But, termites are a billion-dollar problem for U.S. property owners.
 Left alone, these wood-destroying pests can eat you out of house and home--quite literally.

 From a few feet away, termites look like maggots--a startling sight for sure if you're tearing apart a wall in your home.
-Termites have the same pale coloring of fly larvae, and can seem to wiggle in the same way, but closer examination will quickly dispel this illusion.
-While termites have the same coloring and a similar look when clumped together in a mass, there are some distinct differences.
+Termites have the same pale coloring as fly larvae and can seem to wiggle in the same way, but closer examination will quickly dispel this illusion.
+While termites have the same coloring and a similar look when clumped together in a mass, there are some distinct differences:

 If you open up an area that has termites in it, the predominant termite you'll see are worker termites.
 These are the pale insects that look like maggots.
 Within their ranks, there should also be soldier termites that have more of an earwig appearance to them.
 Their dark orange head and black pincers make them stand out from the worker termites.

 A termite you are not likely to see is the queen.
 Once she establishes her colony, she remains hidden deep in the ground, producing offspring to aid the development of that colony.
 On rare occasions, and under the right conditions, a colony can be established in a structure.
 If this occurs, you may come face to face with a queen.
 If you do, the first thing you will notice is that she is much larger than all the termites around her.
 In fact, you may mistake her for something other than a termite.